callbackhell-1/typescript-guide/readme.md

 - Declaration/defination of a function, which includes func name, parameter and return type.
 - Defines the str and type info of the function.

+### enums

+- set of related values & choose one value from multiple options.
+- Enums make it easier to work with a group of related values by giving them meaningful names instead of using plain numbers or strings.

+#### When to Use Enums

+- When you have a fixed set of related constants (e.g., days of the week, status codes, directions).
+- When you want to improve code readability by using meaningful names instead of magic numbers or strings.
+- You have a fixed list of options
+- You want to avoid typos/magic values
+- You need autocomplete and type safety